 Breaking It Down

 And what if something is really big?
 We can’t do it really fast, but we do it in small pieces, small pieces that make sense.
-We do it so that once we’re done with a piece we have something complete (even a draft) that can provide us with information for how to continue.
+We do it so that once we’re done with a piece we have something complete (even a draft) that can provide us with information on how to continue.

 I found that, as I have a degree in procrastination, doing things that take very little time is a miracle.
 I lose focus very fast so if I want to complete something I need to complete it fast.
 But so does an organization, right?
 How focused is your organization?